Phase transitions in when feedback is useful: Results

 For the limiting case where feedback noise cost is extremely high, the feedback channel is too expensive/noisy to be used.
 Hence, as we slowly increase the feedforward noise cost from zero, we start by sending just the feedforward messages until the feedforward channel is too expensive/noisy, at which point we no longer send any messages.

-{\bf Feedback parameters:} We first consider the interesting case of low to moderate feedfoward noise cost.
-For low values of feedback noise cost we are in the regime where feedback is cheap and/or noiseless, and hence it is beneficial to send both predictive feedback and feedforward residual messages.
+{\bf Feedback parameters:} Analogous to the analysis described for feedforward parameters, here we discuss how the optimal strategy changes as we increase the feedback noise cost, for different levels of feedforward noise cost.
+We first consider the interesting case of low to moderate feedfoward noise cost.
+For low values of feedback noise cost we are in the regime where feedback is cheap and/or noiseless, and hence it is beneficial to send both feedback and feedforward messages.
 But when the feedback noise cost becomes too high, sending predictions become too expensive/noisy, so it is best send only feedforward messages.
-This is shown in Fig~\ref{fig:QualitativeAnalysis}C, D. Analogous to the feedforward case, although the same transition in optimal strategy is observed as we increase either the feedback noise or feedback weight, these parameters actually exhibit different effects away from that transition.
+This is shown in Fig~\ref{fig:QualitativeAnalysis}C, D. Analogous to the feedforward case, although the same transition in optimal strategy is observed as we increase either the feedback noise or weight, these parameters actually exhibit different effects away from that transition.
 For example, $\CGnot \to 0$ when feedback noise is close to $0$, and $\CGnot \to -\infty$ when feedback weight is close to $0$.

-In the case of extremely high feedfoward noise cost, it is not worth sending even an infinitesimal feedforward message, so the optimal strategy is to not send any messages.
+Finally, in the case of extremely high feedfoward noise cost, it is not worth sending even an infinitesimal feedforward message, so the optimal strategy is to not send any messages.

 {\bf Sensory parameters:} Fig~\ref{fig:Predictability}C shows the boundary between strategies for three systems with different levels of predictability.
 For a fixed value of feedback and feedforward noise costs (dot), the optimal strategy changes with the predictability.
 With unpredictable dynamics (thick curve), the dot lies in the region where sending no messages is optimal, since the feedforward channel is relatively poor (right of the thick dashed line).
 For a slightly higher predictability, the dot lies within the region where feedforward-only messages are optimal (above medium curve, but left of the corresponding dashed line).
 And for even higher predictability, the dot lies in the region where predictive coding is optimal (below the thin curve).
-Hence, as the predictability increases, there is a transition from sending no messages, to sending just feedforward messages, to sending both feedback and feedforward messages.
+Hence, as the predictability increases, there is a transition from sending no messages, to sending just feedforward, to sending both feedback and feedforward messages.